-New Student Orientation (NSO) strives to acclimate each entering first-year and transfer class to life at Stanford by introducing them to the University’s diverse educational opportunities and resources, acquainting them with other students and University staff, helping them feel at home in their residential community, and creating in them a sense of belonging as contributing members of the Stanford community.
+New Student Orientation (NSO) strives to acclimate each entering first-year and transfer class to life at Stanford by introducing them to the University’s diverse educational opportunities and resources, acquainting them with other students and University staff, helping them feel at home in the campus community, and creating in them a sense of belonging as contributing members of the Stanford community.

 NSO also establishes the relationship between families and the University by introducing them to Stanford culture and resources, providing opportunities to interact with other families, and offering support as their students enter college.

 - New Student Orientation is required for all new undergraduate students at Stanford.
-Students must be checked in by 5:00 p.m. on the first day of NSO and participate for the full duration of the program.
+Students must be checked in on the first day of NSO and participate for the full duration of the program.

 - NSO is a private event intended only for new undergraduate students.
 While parents and families of new students are invited on the first day of NSO to programs and events welcoming them, including Convocation, the remainder of NSO is restricted to new undergraduate students at Stanford.